European Political Community

 The European Political Community (EPC) is an intergovernmental forum for political and strategic discussions about the future of Europe, established in 2022 after the Russian invasion of Ukraine.
 The group first met in October 2022 in Prague, with participants from 44 European countries, as well as the Presidents of the European Council and the European Commission.
+It is distinct from both the European Union (which is a participant) and the Council of Europe (represented by its Secretary General).
+The 47 EPC participating states are home to 689.5 million people, constitute 8.7 percent of the world's population and represent about 23.5 percent of the global GDP.

 History

 The European Political Community was proposed by the French president Emmanuel Macron at the Conference on the Future of Europe on 9 May 2022 after the Russian invasion of Ukraine, in his role as the president of the Council of the European Union (EU).
 The President of the European Council, Charles Michel, also put forward a similar proposal for the establishment of a "European geopolitical community".
 On 23–24 June 2022, formation of the community was agreed to at a meeting of the European Council.
 On 29 September 2022, the United Kingdom announced that it would participate in the community.
 The group convened for the first time on 6 October 2022 with leaders from 44 states in attendance.
 Russia and Belarus were deliberately excluded from participation.
 In January 2023, it was confirmed that San Marino had joined the community becoming its 45th participating state.
-It has been reported that the heads of government of Andorra and Monaco will also attend the second summit bringing the number of members up to 47.
+The heads of government of Andorra and Monaco were also invited to the second summit bringing the number of participants up to 47.

 Aim

+In his address to the European Parliament on 9 May 2022, French President Emmanuel Macron proposed the European Political Community as "a new European organization" that would allow countries "that subscribe to our shared core values to find a new space for cooperation" on politics, security, energy, infrastructure, investment, and migration.

-The aim of the European Political Community is to provide a policy coordination platform for European countries across the continent and to foster political dialogue and cooperation in order to address issues of common interest, so as to strengthen the security, stability and prosperity of the European continent, in particular in regard to the European energy crisis.
+The aim of the European Political Community is to provide a policy coordination platform for European countries across the continent and to foster political dialogue and cooperation to address issues of common interest, so as to strengthen the security, stability and prosperity of the European continent, in particular in regard to the European energy crisis.

 The European Political Community aims at: